Sjoerd-Bo3/talks-example/2025-02-27/src/slides.md

 <!--
 In this session, we'll explore the runtime type safety challenges we face.

 I'll show how we can use schema validation can help solve these problems with real-world examples.

 We'll finish with a live demo of end-to-end type safety in action.
 -->

 ---
+layout: bullets
+themeColor: blue
+---

+# Where Things Go Wrong

+- Insufficient or incorrect type definitions that silently fail
+- Data transformations that break existing runtime assumptions
+- Overreliance on `as` casting, bypassing real checks

+---
 layout: center